 Imagine a city fed from within the city itself and surrounding countryside, so nearly all its food was fresh, local and delicious… A city in which everyone could learn how to grow their own food, on land that they could walk or cycle to… A ‘green capital’ that led by example, showing the world what a green city could look like!

 To to do this we need soil.
 Lots of it and of high fertility.
 Soil that is accessible, and highly valued, and people who work with and on the soil to grow our food.
 However, currently our food growing land isn’t protected in the UK.

-The Blue Finger Alliance formed to protect this precious resource by letting people know just how important this land is, how it affects you and why we all need to work together to persuade the council to urgently rethink their plans.
+The Blue Finger Alliance was formed to protect this precious resource by letting people know just how important this land is, how it affects you and why we all need to work together to persuade the Council to urgently rethink their plans.